Amstar Field Supervisor and “All Things Los Cabos” resident expert Emilio Canales provides us with five can’t-miss nature activities in Cabo.

 The areas around Cabo and heading up into the Sea of Cortez possess an incredible array of marine life.
 So much so, in fact, that Jacques Cousteau, the world-famous explorer, and environmental protectionist, referred to the sea surrounding Baja California Sur as the “world’s natural aquarium.”

 There’s a wealth of activities and things to do you all year round in Los Cabos.
 The Bay of Los Cabos is unmatched for whale watching, scuba diving, snorkeling, stand up paddle boarding, flyboarding, and kayaking.
 Moreover, the pristine golden beaches and rugged beauty of El Arco make for a perfect romantic getaway.
+Finally, without further ado, here are the most amazing nature activities in Cabo waiting for you:

 1. Whale Watching